adilevin/db-migration/Readme.md

 ###Setup reverse proxy

-- Copy nginx/nginx.conf to the conf subfolder in the nginx folder
+- Copy nginx/nginx.conf to the conf subfolder in the nginx folder.
+It routes traffic from port 5000 to port 8000.

 - Run NGINX
 > start nginx